The Adventures of Pinocchio (1972 miniseries): First episode

+Second episode

-The next morning Geppetto is shocking to find his puppet a real boy, but then Pinocchio runs off.
-He steals food from a fisherman but two Carabinieri catch him.
-Deciding Geppetto is at fault, he takes him to jail.
-Pinocchio tries to find food but only gets water dumped on him.
-He goes home and finds the Talking Cricket, who tells him to be good.
-But Pinocchio just throws a hammer at him, smashing a picture of the Geppetto's deceased wife.
+Pinocchio goes home and finds the Talking Cricket, who tells him to be good.
+But Pinocchio just throws a hammer at him, smashing a picture of Geppetto's wife.
 Pinocchio puts his feet in the fire and turns back into a puppet.

-Geppetto comes back and sees Pinocchio has burned off his feet, but Pinocchio weeps so much that the Fairy turns him back into a real boy.
-Pinocchio now decides to try being good and go to school but he will need a school book, Geppetto decides to sell his coat to buy Pinocchio an A-B-C reader.
-Pinocchio on the way to the schoolhouse hears a trumpet and decides to follow the music.
-He finds fox and a cat) promoting a wonderful marionette spectacle and Pinocchio sells his book to a ragpicker to get in.
-But he is brought on stage by the marionettes of the company and turns back into a wooden puppet, but the stage master takes Pinocchio.
+Geppetto is released from prison and returns to see Pinocchio has burned off his feet, but Pinocchio weeps so much that the Fairy turns him back into a real boy.
+Pinocchio now decides to try being good and go to school but he will need a school book, Geppetto decides to sell his coat to buy Pinocchio a primer.
+On his way to the schoolhouse, Pinocchio is distracted by the music from Mangiafuoco's caravan and decides to see the show, selling his primer for a ticket.
+He is brought on stage by the marionettes of the company and turns back into a wooden puppet, but Mangiafuoco takes Pinocchio.

-Geppetto & Mastro Ciliegia go to the schoolhouse to greet Pinocchio, but who is not there.
-He finds the Ragpicker's son with Pinocchio's A-B-C reader and finds out where his son went and goes after him.
+Geppetto and Mastro Ciliegia go to the schoolhouse to greet Pinocchio, but find he is not there.
+While Ciliegia consoles Geppetto, he notices that a child has Pinocchio's primer and discovers that it was bought by the child's father from Pinocchio to watch the show.
 Mangiafuoco's company has now traveled out of the village and has spotted for the night.
 Mangiafuoco's mutton is cold so he tells the Fox & Cat to go grab Pinocchio.
 But the Fairy turns Pinocchio back into a boy.
 Mangiafuoco thinking the Fox and Cat have robbed him chases them away.

 Pinocchio admits to Mangiafuoco that he was the puppet who disrupted the last spectacle and tells his story.
 But Mangiafuoco's mutton is still cold and wants to burn his Marionette Harlequin, but Pinocchio says that if anyone should be burned it should be he.
 The Master is so heartfelt he sneezes (which happens every time he gets emotional) and decides to eat his mutton raw.
-Finally, Mangiafuoco decides to give Pinocchio six gold coins to help Geppetto out.